 Artist Statement

-My years working in early childhood education shaped this process.
-Children create honestly in the present moment.
-They experiment, adjust, and begin again without fear of being wrong.
-In the studio, I try to maintain that same openness, allowing discovery to guide the work rather than control it.
+My interest in and observation of young children at play shaped my process.
+Children create honestly in the present moment, experimenting without fear of being wrong.
+In the studio, I try to maintain that same openness — breaking rules and pushing boundaries so discovery can guide the work.

 Contact